-Parkinson’s disease is a brain disorder that affects the functions of the central nervous system and results in extreme slowness in movement.
+Parkinson's disease is a progressive neurodegenerative disorder that affects the functions of the central nervous system and results in extreme slowness in movement.
 Nerve cell damage in the brain causes dopamine to drop, leading to tremors and shaking, stiffness, and difficulty with balance, walking, and coordination.
 It is a chronic, progressive disease that usually begins gradually and gets worse over time.
 As Parkinson’s progresses, it can make what used to be easy, everyday functions, like walking and talking, now very difficult.

 - Mild motor symptoms that usually don't interfere with everyday activities but can cause sleep problems; tremors may occur, but only on one side of the body; changes in posture, walking, and facial expressions are also possible.

 - Symptoms worsen, tremors begin to occur, along with rigidity other movements on both sides of the body; the person can still live on their own, but everyday tasks become more difficult.

 - This is known as the mid-stage and is where individuals usually begin to experience loss of balance and slowness in movements—activities like eating and getting dressed start to become significantly impaired.
 Falls are also more common in this stage.